 . . .

 (e) The Innovation Council may deny an application in its discretion, provided defined reasons are given for the action.
 A denial may be resolved with an applicant through the informal procedures specified in G.S.
 150B‑22; however, no applicant shall be entitled to convert any dispute unresolved by informal procedures into a contested case, nor shall any applicant be entitled to judicial review under Article 4 of Chapter 150B of the General Statutes.
-Nothing shall prevent an applicant from reapplying for entry to the regulatory sandbox under this Chapter after the application is denied as long as the applicant has taken action to address the reasons for denial given by the applicable State agency.
+Nothing shall prevent an applicant from reapplying for entry to the regulatory sandbox under this Chapter after the application is denied if the applicant has taken action to address the reasons for denial given by the applicable State agency.

+(f) Admission into the regulatory sandbox.

+(1) Upon receipt of an application for the Regulatory Sandbox, the Council shall determine if the application is within the jurisdiction of the Council.
+If not, the Council shall deny the application.

+(2) Approval of an applicant into the Regulatory Sandbox shall be by a simple majority vote of the Council at a duly noticed public hearing.

 § 169‑7.
 Regulatory sandbox requirements; procedures.

-(a) Upon approval of an applicant’s application for entry into the regulatory sandbox, the applicant will have a period of 24 months after the date of approval to test the innovative product or service.
+(a) Upon approval of an applicant’s application for entry into the regulatory sandbox, the applicant will have a period of 24 months to test the innovative product or service.
+The Council may revoke the waiver if the applicant fails to meet any of the conditions of the waiver.
 Innovations tested within the regulatory sandbox must be offered only to consumers who are residents of the State, except for any innovative products or services associated with a money transmitter, in which case only the physical presence of the consumer in the State at the time of the transaction may be required.
-The applicable State agency may, on a case by case basis, specify The sandbox participant and applicable State agency may agree, by mutual agreement, to extend the 24‑month sandbox period or to increase the applicable cap in terms of numbers of consumers or dollar limits, for the particular product or service, if applicable.
+The Council, in consultation with the applicable State agency, may, on a case by case basis, specify reporting measurements and limits or restrictions on the innovative product or service.
+The sandbox participant, the Council, and the applicable State agency may agree, by mutual agreement, to extend the 24‑month sandbox period or to increase the specified limits, if applicable.
 The Innovation Council or applicable State agency has discretion to publish a list of sandbox participants or a public notice of the existence of any innovation waivers.
+Consumer contracts shall not bind sandbox participants to provide service more than 90 days past the sandbox period, provided that the applicable State agency may require the sandbox participant to provide such services beyond the 90-day period as may be necessary to prevent consumer harm, as set forth in subsections (d) & (e) below.
+Sandbox participants shall include in all consumer contracts and renewals that all services may be terminated according to this Act and waiver.

-(b) A sandbox participant may be required to post a consumer protection bond, or alternatively, a deposit of cash or readily marketable securities, with the applicable State agency in an amount determined by it as security for potential losses suffered by consumers.
-This security may be cancelled or refunded when the waiver has expired or when the applicable State agency has determined that any consumer claims have been satisfied, whichever is later.
+(b) A sandbox participant shall be required to post a consumer protection bond, or alternatively, a deposit of cash or readily marketable securities, with the applicable State agency in an amount determined by the applicable State agency, as security for potential losses suffered by consumers.
+This security may be cancelled or refunded when the applicable State agency has determined that all consumer claims have been satisfied, or four (4) years after the waiver expires, whichever is sooner.